-We draw attention to Note 3.3 of the financial statements which describes the management's assessment of the impact of the outbreak of Covid-19.
-The management believes that no adjustment is required in the financial statements for the year ended March 31, 2021.
-The Management's assessment/ estimates are based on current facts and circumstances and may not necessarily reflect the future uncertainties and events arising from the full impact of the Covid-19 pandemic.
+We draw attention to Note 3.3 of the financial statements which describes the management's assessment of the impact of the outbreak of COVID-19.
+The management believes that no adjustments are required in the financial statements as there is no impact in the current financial year.
+However, in view of highly uncertain economic environment due to COVID-19, a definitive assessment of the impact on the subsequent periods is dependent upon circumstances as they evolve.